 Table B2: Correlation matrix of lexical variables and reaction times in the Dutch derived words condition (Study 2).
-The lower triangle provides Spearman correlation coefficients. \\\Correlation is significant at the .01 level. \Correlation is significant at the .05 level.
+The lower triangle provides Spearman correlation coefficients.
+Correlation is significant at the .001 level.
+Correlation is significant at the .01 level.
+Correlation is significant at the .05 level.